-What Happens in Ayahuasca Ceremony with Ayahuascero, Description
+What Happens in Ayahuasca Ceremony?

 The Ayahuasca Ceremony is a truly life changing and transformative experience.
 Everyone is always a little nervous when they get ready to do their first Ayahuasca ceremony, but after they have done one they wonder why they were ever worried!
 We provide a safe environment with lots of helpers, and no one is left unattended if they have needs, be it physical, emotional or mental.
-Our Ayahuasca shamans are lovely and truly gifted, and you will fall in love with them immediately.
-Here we give you a description of what happens in an Ayahausca Ceremony at Gaia Sagrada Ayahuasca Retreat Center in Ecuador, South America.
+Our Ayahuasca Shamans are lovely and truly gifted, and you will fall in love with them immediately.
+Here we give you a description of what happens in an Ayahuasca Ceremony at Gaia Sagrada Ayahuasca Retreat Center in Ecuador, South America.

 Ayahuasca Ceremony – Ayahuascero Shamans

 When you come to the Ayahuasca ceremony, be ready for an eye opening experience.
 Ayahuasca takes you into the universe within you and shows you many things about yourself, your life, and the world.
 You can focus on your intention and purpose for the ceremony and Ayahuasca always responds.
 Ayahuasca is very sentient and is paying attention to what you need.
-Sometimes Ayahuasca has something different to show you than you had originally intended to work on, as Ayahuasca seems to know what you need to focus on first in your life in order to clear the way for the other things you want to address.
+Sometimes Ayahuasca has something different to show you than what you had originally intended to work on, as Ayahuasca knows what you need to focus on first in your life in order to clear the way for the other things you want to address.